Amazinggrace-Oduye/backdrop-backend-graphql-task/README.md

 # Assumptions
-- Users enter their names in the other firstname middlename lastname
+- Users enter their names in this order firstname middlename lastname
 - User in DB is identified by ID